DimZum/Comp4501_Project/README.md

 - AI is not yet implemented so manual control is enabled
 - similar to the ship control, left click on the humanoid to select/deselect
 - right click anywhere on the map and the humanoid will move towards that position

+Designing a ship
+- click on the factory -> design ship -> pick values and hit confirm

+Building a ship
+- go to shipyard -> build ship -> click a ship you want to build and wait